wangjie212/TSSOS/README.md

 ```
 then the standard monomial basis will be used.

 Two vectors will be outputed.
-The first vector is the size of blocks and the second vector is the number of blocks of size corresponding to the first vector.
+The first vector is the size of blocks and the second vector is the number of blocks with size corresponding to the first vector.

-You can use the option method="clique" which may be more efficient.
+You can use the option method="clique" which is usually more efficient.

-In most cases, the first block hierarchy already obtains the same optimum as the dense Moment-SOS relaxation.
+In many cases, the first block hierarchy already obtains the same optimum as the dense Moment-SOS relaxation.

 To exetute higher block hierarchies, repeatedly run